 The fact that you can add multiple recipients to your Divis form is a bit of a hidden feature that hardly the Divi support knows about.
 But it is actually very simple.

-Separate the email addresses with commas (,) and without any spaces.
+Separate the email addresses with commas (,) with or without spaces in between.

 5. Create intelligent Divi forms with Conditional Logic